Electric Short Line Railway: History

 Despite the "Electric Short Line" name, the railroad never operated electric locomotives.
 Passenger service used gasoline-electric railcars manufactured by General Electric and Wason Car Company, though one gasoline-mechanical McKeen Motor Car Company railcar also saw use.
 The railcars often towed extra passenger cars as trailers.
 Freight trains were pulled by steam locomotives.

 The Minnesota Western Railway continued to operate passenger service into the late 1940s, but it was reduced in 1939 to one daily (except Sunday) round trip over the line.
 Passenger service finally ended on September 10, 1947.

-The Minnesota Western Railway was acquired by the Minneapolis and St. Louis Railway on January 31 1956.
+On December 28, 1955, the Electric Short Line Railway was purchased by the Minneapolis, Northfield, & Southern.
+The ESL was subsequently merged into the MN&S on September 4, 1956.
+The old ESL terminal in downtown Minneapolis and its line from downtown Minneapolis to Glenwood Junction was included in the deal.
+In turn, the Minnesota Western Railway was acquired by the Minneapolis and St. Louis Railway on January 31 1956.
 On September 8, 1959, M&St.L renamed the line the Minneapolis Industrial Railway.
 (Despite the new name, only Minnesota Western caboose #1216 received the MIR logo).
 M&StL came under control of the Chicago and North Western Railway on November 1, 1960.
 The MW subsequently saw deferred maintenance and reduced service as the C&NW sought to abandon the line.
 In 1967, C&NW asked the Minnesota Railroad and Warehouse Commission for permission to abandon the Gluek to Hutchinson segment.
 Protests against abandonment were logged, but C&NW tore up the line almost immediately after the MRWC approved abandonment.
 Two years later, the C&NW was back before the MRWC to ask permission to abandon the line from Hutchinson to Plymouth, Minnesota.
 The MRWC approved the abandonment and by the mid-1970s, 104 miles of the former Luce Line, including the section between Hutchinson and Plymouth, had been removed.
 Chicago and North Western was merged into the Union Pacific Railroad in 1995, and the remnants of the Luce Line between Interstate 494 and downtown Minneapolis are now operated as the UP's Golden Valley Industrial Lead.